ScuroGuardiano/MoviesToWatch/readme.txt

 MoviesToWatch - Simple movies to watch list to learn some C++ and destroy my weak mind

+You must install Boost to compile this project.

 Licenses:
 Content in `blog` directory is copyrighted
 Everything else is on WTFPL 2.0, full license text is in `LICENSE` file at the root of the project.